TheLord45/tpanel/README.md

 - `EXT_LIB_PATH=</path/to/the/distribution>`
 - `EXTRA_PATH=</path/to/android/sdk/extras>`

 To make clear what this means I give you an example.
 We assume that the Android SDK was installed into the directory `/usr/share/android-sdk-linux`.
-The distribution from my server (the file containing all nexeccary binaries for Android) was unpacked into `/home/user/distribution`.
+The distribution from my server (the file containing all necessary binaries for Android) was unpacked into `/home/user/distribution`.
 Then the line **Additional arguments** must look like:

     SDK_PATH=/usr/share/android-sdk-linux EXT_LIB_PATH=/home/user/distribution EXTRA_PATH=/usr/share/android-sdk-linux/extras